datadryad/dryad-app/README.md

 * Symlink in tenant and other config files by checking out repo of configuration at same directory level as the this app directory and then run `./symlink_config.sh`.

-* To do development across engines concurrently with this app, create a directory called stash_engines at the same level as the app and clone the engines inside that directory (stash_datacite, stash_discovery, stash_engine).
+* To do development across engines concurrently with this app, clone the [stash](https://github.com/CDLUC3/stash) project at the same level as the app.
 They will be included as local engines by the Gemfile which is our current default for development.

 * The rake app_data:clear task will clear most database and SOLR data.
 It can be useful to run before testing data import and transformation from our previous version of the app.
 It will not erase data in the production environment